meta-llama/llama/FAQ.md

 # FAQ
 ## <a name="1"></a>1.
 The download.sh script doesn't work on default bash in MacOS X:

-Please see answers from theses issues:
+Please see answers from these issues:
  - https://github.com/facebookresearch/llama/issues/41#issuecomment-1451290160
  - https://github.com/facebookresearch/llama/issues/53#issue-1606582963